serverpod/serverpod_docs/docs/04-concepts/09-authentication/04-providers/02-google.md

 A comprehensive tutorial covering everything about google sign in is available [here](https://medium.com/serverpod/integrating-google-sign-in-with-serverpod-authentication-part-2-6fade3099baf).

 :::note
-Right now, we only have official support for iOS, Android, and Web for Google Sign In.
+Right now, we have official support for iOS, Android, and Web for Google Sign In.
 :::

 :::caution
-You need to install the auth module before you continue, see [Setup](../setup)
+You need to install the auth module before you continue, see [Setup](../setup).
 :::

 ## Create your credentials